iovsomnium/bitcoin-metrics/README.md

-# bitcoin-prometheus
+# bitcoin-metrics
-promethues for bitcoin
+metrics for bitcoin